Mrs. Davis Review: Brilliantly Silly Series About a Nun Fighting AI Will Win Your Devotion

 Why?
 There are certainly plot reasons, which the show cleverly twists more than once.
 It's also just fun.
 Why not let a nun be Indiana Jones?
 One of Simone's few allies on her quest is her childhood best friend and ex-boyfriend, Wiley (Jake McDorman), a former youth rodeo star who has his own reasons for wanting the algorithm gone.
 He's started an underground resistance dedicated to thwarting Mrs. Davis with his bros.
 McDorman makes a funny, endearing sidekick, and he and Gilpin bounce jokes off each other like they've been doing it for years.

 Wiley is an overgrown boy who surrounds himself with other lost boys, giving his side of the show a masculinity that's cartoonish but also sweet.
 That balance is summed up in his friend JQ (Chris Diamantopoulos), a peacocky Australian who teeters on the edge of being obnoxious but totally pulls it off.
 Such is the power of Mrs. Davis' cast.
 Andy McQueen brings soul to a tricky part as Jay, a character I can't say anything about.
-Ben Chaplin plays a professor stranded on an island (a nod to Lindelof's work on Lost), Margo Martindale plays Simone's Mother Superior, and Katja Herbers, Mathilde Ollivier, and Ashley Romans round out the charming ensemble in roles better left unspoiled.
+Ben Chaplin plays a professor stranded on an island (a nod to Lindelof's work on Lost), Margo Martindale plays Simone's Mother Superior, and Evil's Katja Herbers has a scene-stealing role as a key figure in Simone's quest.

 Mrs. Davis, the app, might not be self-aware, but the series absolutely is, and it winks at viewers as it goes.
 The fantastic fifth episode is a story told mostly in flashback, with Simone and Wiley playing Statler and Waldorf in the audience, weighing in on every twist. ("It's kind of like a recurring theme," Wiley observes.)
 In another episode, Wiley warns Simone, "Don't underestimate just how stupid this gets, sweetheart," and in still another he tells a mysterious priest (Tom Wlaschiha), "I would advise you to ground your performance.
 You're way too big."
 Simone repeatedly reminds Wiley not to over-explain himself, an artistic mission statement the series also (usually) follows.
 One of the show's worries is that technology will sap the magic out of life by offering up all the answers; there's joy in not understanding everything, and Mrs. Davis gives you that joy.